pkbullock/teams-hackathon-2023/README.md

 The purpose of this hack is to see if we can read the message notifications of the user from their activity feed or multiple chats, organise them into a friendlier more manageable view.

+> Note: This is a hack and exploration of an idea, not a production ready app, there are some issues with the code, and it cannot work without Microsoft making changes to the Microsoft Graph.

 ## Idea 1

 ### What is the thinking behind this hack?